emqx/emqx-extension-examples/exhook-svr-python/README.md

 - [Python](https://www.python.org) 3.5 or higher
 - pip version 9.0.1 or higher
-- EMQX 5.0 or above
+- EMQX 5.0 or higher

 ### Install gRPC and gRPC tools